dada325/RecSys/readme.md

 ### Data Collection:

 #### 1. User Data:
-Collect comprehensive details about your users to understand their preferences and behaviors.
+Collect comprehensive details about our users to understand their preferences and behaviors.

 - **Demographics**:
   - `Age`